turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 ### Part 1 - Set Up

 In a repl.it, declare a variable that stores an array, and `console.log` it.
-Your array should contain 3 or more objects as its elements.
+Your array should contain 3 or more JavaScript objects as its elements.
 Some ideas:

-- A grocery list
-- A list of your friends
+- A list of your friends (and their birthdays or hobbies)
-- A list of Hogwarts students
+- A list of Hogwarts students (name, House, "cool" status)

 Or, if you're not feeling creative, you can take this as a starter and modify it a bit: